Creating what is beautiful and preserving what is valuable with KEIM mineral paints.

 The "waterglass" binder is a silicate that forms a chemical bond with mineral substrates such as stone, render and concrete.
 The result is an extremely durable bond between the substrate and wall paint or facade paint, which is far more resistant than the purely superficial adhesion of conventional paints.

-The materials used to restore and renovate listed houses and facades must fulfil the highest quality requirements.
+Materials used to restore and renovate listed houses and facades must meet the highest quality requirements.

 Developed in 1878 by Adolf Wilhelm Keim, the originator of silicate technology, KEIM Purkristalat has been setting standards for durability, protection and fascinating colour brilliance for 140 years.
 Used predominantly for protecting historical buildings, KEIM Purkristalat enjoys favoured status among conservators and restorers and is often referred to as "church paint".